danmalmx/CSharp_excercises/README.md

 18. Write a C# program to check two given integers and return true if one is negative and one is positive.

+19. Write a C# program to compute the sum of two given integers, if two values are equal then return the triple of their sum.

+20. Write a C# program to get the absolute value of the difference between two given numbers.
+Return double the absolute value of the difference if the first number is greater than second number.

+21. Write a C# program to check the sum of the two given integers and return true if one of the integer is 20 or if their sum is 20.

+22. Write a C# program to check if an given integer is within 20 of 100 or 200.